marcusoftnet/marcusoftnet.github.io/_posts/2014-02-07-mnb-express.md

 - Express is best without generators - this post
 - [supertest is a nice way to test an api](http://www.marcusoft.net/2014/02/mnb-supertest.html)

 This post is about the most commonly used web framework in Node: [Express](http://expressjs.com/).
-Node in itself is pretty cool and the three-line web server is mind-blowing at first sight.
-Pretty soon though you want something that is a bit friendlier to code against.
+Node in itself is pretty cool, and the three-line web server is mind-blowing at first sight.
+Pretty soon though, you want something that is a bit friendlier to code against.
 Most people seem to go with [Express](http://expressjs.com/).
 From their web page, we read:

 > Express is a minimal and flexible node.js web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications.